-The total cost of attending the school - Tuition and fees, books and supplies, room and board, applicable transportation costs, and any additional costs
+- Tuition and fees, books and supplies, room and board, applicable transportation, and additional costs

-The terms and conditions under which students receive FFEL and Direct Loans
+Terms and conditions for students to receive Direct Loans

 Need-based and non-need-based state and local aid programs, school aid programs, and other private aid programs

-How do students apply for aid, and how eligibility is determined?
+How students apply for aid, and how eligibility is determined

 How does the school distribute aid among students?

-How and when financial aid will be disbursed
+How or when financial aid will be disbursed